Frequently Asked Questions

 CAN MY CHILD TRY A COUPLE OF CLASSES BEFORE I COMMIT?

 Of course!
 We always allow at least 2 weeks of taster classes for those who aren't yet certain if they want to commit to a full year.
 If after those two weeks you want to sign up, excellent!
 If not, it's no problem!

 DO I NEED TO BE A NATIVE ENGLISH SPEAKER TO JOIN EYT?

 No!
 Any child can join EYT, although it certainly helps to have a reasonable level of English when you begin.
 This being said, about half of our students are not native speakers, and come from all over the globe.
-Many students have joined us speaking a relatively low level of English, and coupled with separate English classes, have managed to leave us with a fluent level of English a few years later.
+Some students have joined us speaking a relatively low level of English, and coupled with separate English classes, have managed to leave us with a fluent level of English a few years later.
 EYT is not a language school, but it can be an excellent place to practice your English as you learn.